SerCom-KC/cartoon-network-schedule/next-showings.md

 09:30AM Teen Titans Go! - Uncle Jokes; Mas y Menos
 10:00AM Craig of the Creek - The Invitation
 10:15AM The Amazing World of Gumball - The Others
-10:30AM The Amazing World of Gumball - The Gift; The Signature
+10:30AM The Amazing World of Gumball - The Signature; The Gift
 11:00AM Craig of the Creek - Vulture's Nest
 11:15AM The Amazing World of Gumball - The Best
 11:30AM The Amazing World of Gumball - The List; The Worst
 12:00PM Craig of the Creek - Kelsey Quest
 12:15PM Teen Titans Go! - Operation Tin Man
-12:30PM Teen Titans Go! - Campfire Stories; The Hive Five
+12:30PM Teen Titans Go! - The Hive Five; Campfire Stories
 01:00PM Craig of the Creek - JPony
 01:15PM Unikitty! - Super Amazing Raft Adventure
 01:30PM Unikitty! - Kickflip McPuppycorn; License to Punch